Facility-inspired plant phenotyping, now portable

 Field phenotyping

-Capture geolocated plant records in real environments on many classes of iPhone, then sync to the Mac Companion for deeper analysis, cloud processing, and curated dataset management.
+Capture geolocated plant records in real environments on many classes of iPhone, then sync to the Mac Companion for deeper analysis and 3D post-processing, as well as curated dataset management.

 Why this tool